QualiSystems/Ixia-IxNetworkController-Shell/README.md

      ![](https://github.com/stsuberi/SaraTest/blob/master/import_package.png)

   5. Browse to the location of the downloaded shell file, select the relevant *.zip* file and click **Open**.
-Alternatively, drag the shell’s .zip file into CloudShell Portal.
+Alternatively, drag the shellâ€™s .zip file into CloudShell Portal.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The service can now be added to a blueprint from the **Apps/Service** catalog's **Networking** category.